robertocarroll/icc-beta/style-guide-templates/style-points.md

 ### Double quotes
 Use double quotation marks for first-level quotations.

-### Block quotes
-Use a block quote for long quotes.
-Don't begin or end with quotation marks.
-Mark a block quote like this:

-\> This is a blockquote.<br>\><br>\> This is the second paragraph in the blockquote.

 ## Spaces
 One space after a full stop, not two.

 ## Spelling
 Use British English rather than American English.

-**Example**<br>Use “-ise” not “-ize”.
-Both forms are permissible in British English.
-However, for ease of use, -ise is preferred because there is not a need to learn a long list of exceptions.

-The “-yse” form for such words as “paralyse” and “analyse” is the only correct spelling in British English.

-Use “-ct-” not “-x-” in “connection” and “reflection”.

 ## Titles
 The page title is very important.
 It tells users and search engines what the page is about: